mobajemu-msft/groove-api-documentation/Main/Using the Groove RESTful Services/Obtaining a Developer Access Token.md

 ![Registeredapp2]

-    >Note
+  >**Note**
 These are the credentials that you will use to authenticate with the Groove RESTful API.
-Do not confuse t  these client ID and secret with the customer ID and account key you received in the earlier step "Create a developer account on Azure Marketplace".
+Do not confuse  these client ID and secret with the customer ID and account key you received in the earlier step [Create a developer account on Azure Marketplace].

 ##Sign up
 Sign up to the Groove RESTful API in the Azure Marketplace by visiting [the final page](https://datamarket.azure.com/dataset/xboxmusic/XboxMusicPlatform) and clicking **SIGN UP**.